About

 Phew…I was glad to be home.

-This was just one of the countless adventures I’ve had in the Philippines (albeit impromptu).
+This was just one of the countless adventures I’ve had in the Philippines (albeit impromptu and not a typical travel adventure).
 From visiting the hanging coffins of Sagada to picking strawberries in the strawberry fields near Baguio.
 Trekking through the jungle to a hidden waterfall near La Union, to island hopping and snorkeling in Moalboal.
 Hiking to the crater of Mt.
-Pinatubo, an active volcano, to meeting Indigenous Filipinos, and much, much, MUCH more.
+Pinatubo (an active volcano) to meeting Indigenous Filipinos, and much, much, MUCH more.

-That brings me to Lost on Luzon – my passion project that combines three of my favorite things: the Philippines, travel, exploration, adventure, and blogging (OK, five things 😅).
+That brings me to Lost on Luzon, my passion project that combines three of my favorite things: The Philippines, travel, exploration…adventure, and blogging (okay, maybe five things 😅).

-My goal for this travel blog is to be the best resource for all things travel on Luzon for both Filipinos and international travelers alike.
+My goal for this travel blog is to be the ultimate resource for all things travel on Luzon, catering to both Filipinos and international travelers alike.

 Anyway, thanks for reading my blog about traveling on the island of Luzon, and enjoy!